top of page

 Maryam’s practice is deeply rooted in collaborative design and research ethics that center strategically + historically unheard voices.
 Her past projects have included cross-continental cultural exchanges, policy-informing storytelling, and arts-based convenings across the U.S., South Africa, Senegal, and the United Kingdom.
 Her work has been supported by the DC Commission on the Arts and Humanities, the John F. Kennedy Center for the Performing Arts, and the South African State Theater.

 In addition to her consulting work, Maryam has trained artists and researchers across the diaspora in performance-based research, oral history, and participatory methods.
-She has facilitated public programs in collaboration with institutions such as Tulane University, NeighborWorks America, and the National Museum of Women in the Arts.
-Her leadership reflects a deep belief in self-determined storytelling, collective strategy, and the creative conditions needed for liberation.
+She has facilitated public programs in collaboration with institutions such as John F. Kennedy Center for Performing Arts, NeighborWorks America, and the South African State Theater.
+Her work reflects a deep belief in self-determined storytelling, collective strategy, and the creative conditions needed for liberation.

 Maryam is based in New Orleans and serves clients across the South and internationally.